-Continuous investment, on-going learning and a robust commitment to its 1840 charitable mission implies that these days Kibble is recognised as Scotland’s specialist supplier of services for kids in danger.
-Primarily based in Renfrewshire, Kibble provides care, education and young men development for kids from across European nation.
+Continuous investment, on-going learning and a robust commitment to its 1840 charitable mission imply that these days Kibble is recognised as Scotland’s specialist supplier of services for kids in danger.
+Primarily based in Renfrewshire, Kibble provides care, education and young men development for kids from across the European nation.

 She joined Wasps in March 2015 following six years with Clyde entryway Urban Regeneration Company.
-Audrey has light-emitting diode on £40 million price of award winning comes in recent years together with the £10m Olympia building in Bridgeton, Glasgow. abundant of Wasps’ work involves conveyance historic buildings into use as artists’ studios and bases for inventive enterprises – serving to regenerate communities.
+Audrey has a light-emitting diode on £40 million prices of award-winning comes in recent years together with the £10m Olympia building in Bridgeton, Glasgow. abundant of Wasps’ work involves conveyance historic buildings into use as artists’ studios and bases for inventive enterprises – serving to regenerate communities.

-A former community mental state employee for East Renfrewshire Council, Sylvia Stephen A. Douglas found out MsMissMrs to assist empower ladies and women to maneuver on from powerful backgrounds.
+A former community mental state employee for East Renfrewshire Council, Sylvia Stephen A. Douglas found out MsMissMrs to assist empower ladies and women to manoeuvre on from powerful backgrounds.

 Sylvia spent abundant of her young years in residential care and have become a mum at simply fifteen, thus she is aware of first-hand the challenges ladies will face ancient in education and work.
 Her own determination to succeed enabled her to induce a degree and an expert job.